fcanas/React-Native-Pedometer-App/Presentation/presentation.md

 ---

 ^ I'm not necessarily advocating you use React.
 Facebook is.
 It's working well for them.
-The most interesting thing to me abotu React is that Facebook developed some tooling called React Native.
+The most interesting thing to me about React is that Facebook developed some tooling called React Native.

 ^ next:::
 #### That's cool.
 What's